mike-burns/fs.github.com/deploy/production.md

 ## Pingdom

-We use [Pingdom](https://flatstack.basecamphq.com/W5089997) as an uptime and performance monitoring service for our production apps.
+We use [Pingdom](https://pingdom.com) as an uptime and performance monitoring service for our production apps.
+Contact [our admins](mailto:support@flatstack.com) to setup this for you.

 ### Add new check
 * [Add new check](https://my.pingdom.com/checks)